TechSpaceAsia/bittrade-kraken-websocket/README.md

     filter_new_socket_only(),
     subscribe_ticker('USDT/USD', messages)
 ).subscribe(
-    print, print, print  # you can do anything with the messages; this prints them out ) socket_connection.connect()
+    print, print, print  # you can do anything with the messages; here we simply print them out ) socket_connection.connect()
 ```

+_(This script is complete, it should run "as is")_

 ## Logging